thanhson1085/bean-seed/README.md

 grunt serve
 ```
 ### Monitor & Logs
-Added Telegraf, Influxdb, Grafana & Kapacitor for monitoring
-Added FluentD, Grafana and Kibana for Centralizing logs
+This starter project also fully supports monitor by using Telegraf, InfluxDB, Grafana and Kapacitor.
+Supports centralizing Logs with fluentd, Kibana and Elasticsearch.

 ### Troubleshoot
 You may meet some trouble with Elasticsearch 5.0+ (requires at least 4G RAM).
 And run command: